Hemofiltration: Intermittent vs. continuous

-These treatments can be given intermittently, or continuously.
+These treatments can be given intermittently or continuously.
 The latter is usually done in an intensive care unit setting.
 There may be little difference in clinical and health economic outcome between the two in the context of acute kidney failure.

 On-line intermittent hemofiltration (IHF) or hemodiafiltration (IHDF)

 Either of these treatments can be given in outpatient dialysis units, three or more times a week, usually 3–5 hours per treatment.
 IHDF is used almost exclusively, with only a few centers using IHF.
 With both IHF or IHDF, the substitution fluid is prepared on-line from dialysis solution by running dialysis solution through a set of two membranes to purify it before infusing it directly into the blood line.
 In the United States, regulatory agencies have not yet approved on-line creation of substitution fluid because of concerns about its purity.
-For this reason, hemodiafiltration, had historically never been used in an outpatient setting in the United States.
+For this reason, hemodiafiltration has historically never been used in an outpatient setting in the United States.